secret-scanning-sig/research/generic-pattern-format/README.md

 for inspiration for the format.

 I decided to start with a format that is specific, typed, and declarative to make it easier to translate.
-I also chose TOML since it is compact, simple, and makes escaping more complicated strings easier with triple single quotes.
+I chose YAML since it handles block text easier and escaping complicated strings isn't too difficult.

 Also for IDs I used: